SubPixelPerfect/Pure-Data-Hybrid-ECS-Approach/README.md

 # Sample of Pure-Data-Hybrid Ecs Approach

-Istead of using GameObjectEntity which adds ObjectComponents to Entityes
+Istead of using GameObjectEntity which adds ObjectComponents to Entities

-it operates on pure IDataComonents and usees GameObject-Wrapper-Systems that maintain GameObjects internally for rendering, phisics and collision detection
+it operates on pure IDataComonents and uses GameObject-Wrapper-Systems that maintain GameObjects internally for rendering, phisics and collision detection

 benefits of this aproach
 - It respaects data oriented design - data strictly sepatated form logic